Southland Park

 Southland Park is the name of a commercial office complex in Calgary, Alberta, Canada, comprising over 1000000 sqft of office space and consisting of four separate office buildings.
 The complex is Calgary's largest suburban office park.
-The office park is listed by Cushman & Wakefield and managed by Canderal.
+The office park is listed by Cushman & Wakefield and managed by Canderel Management (West) Inc.

 Structures

 Southland Park is located in the Southwood district and comprises four buildings west of Macleod Trail and south of Southland Drive.